dart-lang/language/resources/type-system/inference.md

   signature.
   - In general, if the function signature is compatible with the context type, take any available information from the context.
-If the function signature is not compatible, this this should always be a type error anyway, so implementations should be free to choose the best error recovery path.
+If the function signature is not compatible, this should always be a type error anyway, so implementations should be free to choose the best error recovery path.
   - The monomorphic case can be treated as a degenerate case of the polymorphic rule